-The aim of this study is to gain a better understanding of the impact of minimum wages, especially the National Living Wage, on businesses.
-Up to three separate contracts will be commissioned to three different suppliers in this process.
-The findings will inform LPC deliberations in October 2019 for the uprating of the NLW (and the other age-related minimum wage rates) in April 2020 and subsequent discussions for minimum wage changes beyond 2020.
-This research will contribute to the understanding of how firms are adjusting to the NLW.
+The aim of these studies is to gain a better understanding of the impact of minimum wages, especially the National Living Wage, and to help fill any gaps in our knowledge.
+These studies could examine areas that have not been considered in any great depth in the literature; address the 'unknown unknowns'; or enable an extension of previous work, whether that original research was funded by us or another organisation.

+The findings will inform LPC deliberations in October 2021 for the uprating of the NLW (and the other age-related minimum wage rates) in April 2022 and subsequent discussions for minimum wage changes beyond 2022.
+This research will contribute to the understanding of how firms are adjusting to the NLW (and the other age-related minimum wage rates) and how those rates have affected workers.